WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-structure.md

 A form container object represents a container for other form containers or form field directly.
 Every form container has to implement the `IFormContainer` interface which requires the following method:

-- `loadValuesFromObject(IStorableObject $object)` is called by `IFormDocument::loadValuesFromObject()` to inform the container that object data is loaded.
+- `loadValues(array $data, IStorableObject $object)` is called by `IFormDocument::loadValuesFromObject()` to inform the container that object data is loaded.
-  This method is *not* intended to generally call `IFormField::loadValueFromObject()` on its form field children as these methods are already called by `IFormDocument::loadValuesFromObject()`.
+  This method is *not* intended to generally call `IFormField::loadValues()` on its form field children as these methods are already called by `IFormDocument::loadValuesFromObject()`.
   This method is intended for specialized form containers with more complex logic.

 There are four default container implementations: